thoughtbot/ios-on-rails/release/ios-on-rails-sample.md

 ### Creating a Session for Handling Requests

-iOS7 introduced the NSURLSessions class, which is an object that handles groups of HTTP requests.
-Each API request we make in a NSURLSession is encapsulated in a NSURLSessionTask, which executes the request asynchronously and notifies you of completion by executing a block or by calling a method on its delegate.
+iOS7 introduced the `NSURLSession` class, which is an object that handles groups of HTTP requests.
+Each API request we make in a NSURLSession is encapsulated in a `NSURLSessionTask`, which executes the request asynchronously and notifies you of completion by executing a block or by calling a method on its delegate.

 There are three different types of NSURLSessions, including one that allows your app to continue downloading data even if your app is in the background.
 The type of a session is determined by its `sessionConfiguration`, but for simple API requests we only need to use the default session type.

-Declare a session property and a static app secret string by placing:
+Declare a session property and a static app secret string above your @implementation inside of `HUMRailsClient.m`.

 	// HUMRailsClient.m

 	static NSString *const HUMAppSecret =
 	    @"yourOwnUniqueAppSecretThatYouShouldRandomlyGenerateAndKeepSecret";

 	@interface HUMRailsClient ()

 	@property (strong, nonatomic) NSURLSession *session;

 	@end

-above your @implementation inside of HUMRailsClient.m.
-We will use the `HUMAppSecret` to sign POST requests to /users so that the backend can validate that the request is coming from the mobile app.
+We will use the `HUMAppSecret` to sign POST requests to /users so that the backend can validate that the request is coming from our mobile app.
+The session object will handle all of our API requests.

-Then, overwrite the HUMRailsClient's init method to set the client's `session` when we initialize it:
+We want our HUMRailsClient to always have a session object, so we will overwrite the HUMRailsClient's `init` method to set the client's `session` property.

+Custom init methods all have the same general format:

+	- (instancetype)init
+	{
+	    self = [super init];
+	    if (!self) {
+	    	return nil;
+	    }
+	    // Do custom init stuff.
+	    return self;
+    }

+So, our HUMRailsClient's custom `init` method will look like:

 	// HUMRailsClient.m

 	- (instancetype)init
 	{
 	    self = [super init];

-        if (!self)
+	    if (!self) {
 	        return nil;

-        // Create a session configuration
+	    }

 	    NSURLSessionConfiguration *sessionConfiguration =
 	        [NSURLSessionConfiguration defaultSessionConfiguration];
 	    sessionConfiguration.timeoutIntervalForRequest = 30.0;
 	    sessionConfiguration.timeoutIntervalForResource = 30.0;

-        //Set the session headers
+	    _session = [NSURLSession sessionWithConfiguration:sessionConfiguration];

+	    return self;
+	}

+This custom init method first creates a `sessionConfiguration`.
+We could just use the default NSURLSessionConfiguration that is returned from NSURLSessionConfiguration's class method `defaultSessionConfiguration` to create our NSURLSession.
+However, we also want to change our timeout properties to 30 seconds and add some HTTP headers.

+Next, we use that `sessionConfiguration` to create an NSURLSession, and set that session as the `_session` property on our singleton.

+### Setting the Session Headers

+Setting the session headers on the `sessionConfiguration` is particularly important, since sending the app secret and a token is necessary for user creation, and a token is necessary for all other requests.

+	// HUMRailsClient.m

+	- (instancetype)init
+	{
+	    ...

-        NSDictionary *headers = [HUMUserSession userID] ?
+	    NSDictionary *headers = @{
-            @{
 	          @"Accept" : @"application/json",
 	          @"Content-Type" : @"application/json",
-              @"X-DEVICE-TOKEN" : [HUMUserSession userID]
-              } :
-            @{
-              @"Accept" : @"application/json",
-              @"Content-Type" : @"application/json",
+	          @"tb-device-token" : [[NSUUID UUID] UUIDString],
-              @"X-APP-SECRET" : HUMAppSecret
+	          @"tb-app-secret" : HUMAppSecret
 	          };
 	    [sessionConfiguration setHTTPAdditionalHeaders:headers];

-        // Create a session
 	    _session = [NSURLSession sessionWithConfiguration:sessionConfiguration];

 	    return self;
 	}

-This custom init method creates a `sessionConfiguration`, uses the `sessionConfiguration` to create an NSURLSession, and sets the session on the `_sharedClient`.

-We could just use the default NSURLSessionConfiguration that is returned from NSURLSessionConfiguration's class method `defaultSessionConfiguration` to create our NSURLSession.
-However, we also want to change our timeout properties to 30 seconds and add some HTTP headers that we will be sending and receiving JSON from our API.

-### Setting the Session Headers

-Setting the session headers on the `sessionConfiguration` is particularly important, since sending the app secret is necessary for user creation, while the user's ID is necessary for all other requests.
-When we initialize the `sharedClient` singleton, we place the user ID in the header if we've already saved one in the keychain, or the app secret if there is no user ID saved in the keychain.
-Having the app secret in the header is only necessary for the POST to /users request, so we'll change out the app secret header one we have successfully made that request
+Our custom session headers indicate that our content type is JSON and set the token and app secret.
+These are the headers that we need for a POST to the users endpoint.
+For requests other than that we will only need the token.

+Currently, we are using a client generated device ID as our token, but our plan is to eventually replace that with an auth token generated by the backend.

 # A Rails API Client With AFNetworking

 Now that we've created our own networking client, let's see how we could do this using the AFNetworking framework.
 We'll create another client that is a subclass of AFNetworking's session manager instead of NSObject.

+### Declare the App Secret

+As we did in our other client, declare a static string constant above your implementation that is the same app secret that your backend uses.

+	// HUMRailsAFNClient.m

+	static NSString *const HUMAppSecret =
+	    @"yourOwnUniqueAppSecretThatYouShouldRandomlyGenerateAndKeepSecret";

 ### Creating a Singleton Client Object